-Different types of pentesting (penetration testing) methods have designated colors including black, gray, and white, with the key difference being the level of knowledge granted to the tester, which dictates the methodologies used.
+Different types of pentesting methods have designated colors including black, gray, and white.
+These represent the levels of knowledge granted to the tester and dictates the methodologies used.

 In this article, we will provide an overview of black-, gray-, and white-box pentesting, focusing on how they differ and the advantages and disadvantages of each testing methodology.